Most of our downloads are provided on a non-exclusive basis. This means that anyone can download and licence the Sound Recordings for commercial use.

 Commercial use is anything where there is potential to make money, such as selling on stores like iTunes, Amazon, Beatport or streaming on services like Spotify (Also including any advertising monetization such as Youtube adverts) – Apply for a licence BEFORE you release your track – freevocals.com/licensing

-Youtube Content ID and Facebook Copyright Identification are digital fingerprinting systems that we use to manage and administer our copyright content and identify unauthorised uses of our Sound Recordings.
+Youtube Content ID is a digital fingerprinting system that we use to manage and administer our copyright content and identify unauthorised commercial use of our Sound Recordings.

-You may receive automated copyright claims against videos incorporating our Free Download or Members Download Sound Recordings uploaded to Youtube or Facebook.
+You may receive automated copyright claims against videos incorporating our Free Download or Members Download Sound Recordings uploaded to Youtube.
 These are not copyright strikes and it is nothing to worry about, your videos will not be removed.

-If you have obtained a licence from us to incorporate the Sound Recordings in a commercial monetized Production, no problem, we will whitelist your videos and remove any copyright claims.
-Fill out this form or email firstname.lastname@example.org
+If you have obtained a licence from us to incorporate the Sound Recordings in a commercial monetized Production, no problem, we will white-list your videos and remove any copyright claims.
+Just email links to the videos – email@example.com

 Copyright is a legal right that grants the creator of an original work exclusive rights for its use and distribution.
 Free Vocals have a publishing agreement with the vocalists and composers and is either the owner or Licensor of the vocal recordings and sound recordings available to download from this website.
 We own and control the copyright.